francescouni0/CompProject/README.md

 ## Run

-The package can be run as a whole using the two different main with parser:
+The package can be run using the two different main with parser:

 ```bash
   python main_ML.py [generic options] <subparser name> [subparser options]